swiss-transplant-cohort-study/3LC-user-manual/docs/source/createPatDon.rst

 .. warning:: Is the patient a candidate to be re-consented?
 Yes, if it is a minor (<14 years) and the parents signed/refused the first consent.

+.. note:: No need to re-consent in case of re-transplant, unless the patient never gave an answer, neither yes nor no. Consent does NOT depend on the organ.
+Consent is for STCS and STCS involves all organ TX.

 3.4.2.
 Consent status
 ===========================